philrz/super/compiler/parser/README.md

-# Zed parser
+# SuperSQL parser

-This directory contains the Zed parser implemented in PEG.
+This directory contains the SuperSQL parser implemented in PEG.

 There is a single PEG input file that works with [pigeon](https://github.com/mna/pigeon) to generate the Go parser.